 Selection of excerpts

 We made a strategic choice to focus on sections and passages which were clearly part of a theoretical positioning and sections and phrases which were clearly part of an empirical exposition.
-This choice led to two sub-corpuses, a theoretical and an empirical.
-First author read through each article multiple times and extracted first theoretical and then empirical excerpts and passages.
+First author read through each article multiple times and extracted theoretical excerpts and passages.
 See also the supplemental materials.
+In the reading process first author systematically were aware of intracoder reliability.
+Intracoder reliability refers to consistency within a single individual in coding or selecting excerpts (Johnson, 2014).

 Thematic network analysis

 We analysed the selected excerpts via a modification of thematic discourse network analysis (TDNA).
-TDNA is an iterative mixed methods approach to analysing and visualising relationships in textual data (AUTHOR et al., 2019; AUTHOR et al. in press).
+TDNA is an iterative methods approach to analysing and visualising relationships in textual data (AUTHOR et al., 2019; AUTHOR et al. in press).
 Our modified approach mirrors Braun & Clarke’s (2006) thematic analysis in that we seek to “minimally organise and describe [our] data set in [rich] detail” (p.
 79), and want to couple that organisation and description with our reading of the literature to create a convincing narrative about theoretical and empirical descriptions of ECIBSE.

 In contrast to Braun & Clarke (2006), we rely on using computer software for creating linguistic networks and maps.
 Thus, the phases of our approach differ somewhat from Braun (2006).
 While the description below appears ordered in a linear fashion, our movement from phase to phase was not.
 For example, we at times went through multiple small loops of generating networks and generating algorithmic rules for changing texts, before generating new thematic maps.